Ruth Bader Ginsburg: The Notorious RBG’s Impact on Our Community

 “She really changed history, and as someone who wants to go into that field, or career, I think that is especially empowering,” Menon said.

 Ginsburg was also an icon in pop culture.
 People got tattoos of her and her quotes, though she said, “I’m a little distressed that people are doing that.”
-There are bobbleheads, coloring books, action figures and even a sticker picturing “Justice” tarot card with Ginsburg as the art.
+There are bobbleheads, coloring books, action figures and even a sticker picturing a “Justice” tarot card with Ginsburg as the art.

 McQueen said she was saddened that the court had lost someone of such magnitude and brilliance.